WGBH-MLA/AAPB2/app/views/exhibits/le-show/7-le-show-by-shearer.md

 Speaking of money: I’ve never taken as much as a cent in payment for doing *Le Show*.
 It dawned on me that public-radio money was never going to be worth breaking up the show for cleverly disguised ads.
 More to the point, it seemed more than linguistically obvious that the only way to be free to say and do exactly what I wanted on the show—to do a 40-minute conversation, or play whatever kind of music I chose—was to do it for free.

 And then, again, the challenge not just of satirizing a Democratic President, but the first Black American in the White House.
 I think I recognized early that the promise Barack Obama made to Michelle—that he’d be home every evening for dinner with “the girls”—would, and did, prevent him from the kind of socialization with his party-mates in Congress that makes Presidents far more effective.
-So I created a series, parodying an early-TV hit, called “Father Knows Best,” where he’d explain his politics to one of his daughters.
+So I created a series, parodying an early-TV hit, called “[Father Knows Best](https://americanarchive.org/catalog?utf8=%E2%9C%93&f%5Baccess_types%5D%5B%5D=digitized&f%5Bcontributing_organizations%5D%5B%5D=Century+of+Progress+Productions+%28CA%29&sort=asset_date+asc&q=%22father+knows+best%22&exact_or_range=range&after_date=2009-01-20&before_date=2017-01-20&commit=Update),” where he’d explain his politics to one of his daughters.

 <a id="le-show-decade-four"></a>

 ### *Le Show*: Decade Four

 <table class="exhibit-image half-image">
-<caption align="bottom" class="exhibit-caption">Shearer in 2022.</caption>
+<caption align="bottom" class="exhibit-caption">Shearer at WWNO in 2022.</caption>
 <tr><td><a href="https://s3.amazonaws.com/americanarchive.org/exhibits/shearer-historicaloverview2.jpg" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/exhibits/le-show-harry-in-mask.jpg" class="big-image" alt="Shearer wearing a black mask in 2022."/></a></td></tr>
 </table>